CIA map of Syria from https://www.cia.gov/library/publications/the-world-factbook/geos/sy.html

 Syria was a client state of the Soviet Union, and still has some military ties with Russia, at least as a customer.
 The Syrian Army's armored vehicles are Russian, and so are the Air Force's aircraft.

 I took French in high school and Russian in college, and so I found it very easy to get around and communicate with people who weren't working in tourism.
-In Jordan and Egypt I had less contact with random locals.
+In Jordan and Egypt I was less successful when communicating with random locals.

 Of course you need to know how to be polite in Arabic!
 See the table above.